 The Government’s net zero carbon targets anticipates the installing of 600,000 heat pumps a year by 2028.
-However this target will be hard to meet unless there is an that expansion of both the production capacity of heat pump manufacturers and of the number of qualified heat pump installers.
+However in 2021 only 42,779 heat pumps were installed make this target look questionable.

 The other approach to reducing the carbon footprint arising from heating our homes, is to insulate them.
 The better insulated a property is, the less additional heat is needed to achieve a comfortable level of warmth.
 Thus less energy is needed and one’s carbon footprint is reduced.
 A well insulated home also reduces draughts and cold spots which makes spaces feel warmer.